AaronTraas/Notes/Recipes/cocktails/Last-Word.md

 1. Add spirits and lime into a cocktail shaker with ice.
 Shake until chilled.
 2. Strain into a coup or similar
-3. Add maraschino cherry to garnish
+3. Add maraschino cherry to garnish.
+It's fairly standard to drop it in without the toothpick.

 ## Notes: